 It wasn’t until the early 1900s that other advocates came up with their own time-change plans.
 In Great Britain, advocates lobbied for a form of daylight saving time, but the government rejected it.
 Looking for ways to save money during World War I, Germany latched on to the idea and launched their own daylight saving.
 It didn’t take long for other European countries and the United States to follow their lead.
 Find out why some states don’t practice daylight saving time anymore.

 These days, daylight saving time is becoming a bit of a controversy, thanks to newer studies showing it doesn’t actually save money.
 Most countries outside of North America and Europe don’t bother changing their clocks, and neither do parts of Arizona and Hawaii.
-Now that the European Union is dropping the requirement, even more countries might keep their clocks the same year-round.
-For now, just enjoy that extra hour of sleep—but be aware of these 13 ways daylight saving time could wreck your health.
+Now that the European Union is dropping the requirement, even more countries might keep their clocks the same year-round (Iceland used to be the only one who did not observe Daylight Saving Time).
+In the U.S., these are the only two states that don’t observe Daylight Savings.